-- Counsel must keep track of their exhibits and exhibit list, and 1. record when each exhibit has been admitted into evidence. - 2.
+- 1. Counsel must keep track of their exhibits and exhibit list, and record when each exhibit has been admitted into evidence. - 2.
 Counsel are responsible for any exhibits they secure from the Courtroom Deputy Clerk and must return them before leaving the courtroom. - 3.
 Any exhibit not previously marked must be accompanied by a request that it be marked for identification at the time of its first mention.
-Counsel must show a new exhibit to opposing counsel before the court session in which it is mentioned.

-- 4. Counsel must inform the Courtroom Deputy Clerk of any agreements reached regarding any proposed exhibits, as well as those exhibits that may be received into evidence without a motion to admit. - 5.
+Counsel must show a new exhibit to opposing counsel before the court session in which it is mentioned. - 4.
+Counsel must inform the Courtroom Deputy Clerk of any agreements reached regarding any proposed exhibits, as well as those exhibits that may be received into evidence without a motion to admit. - 5.
 When referring to an exhibit, counsel must refer to its exhibit number.
-Counsel should instruct their witnesses to do the same.
+Counsel should instruct their witnesses to do the same. - 6.
+Counsel should not ask witnesses to draw charts or diagrams or ask the court's permission for a witness to do so.
+All demonstrative aids must be prepared fully in advance of the day's trial session.